JA

 Serving: Chilled or at room temperature

 A nutritious and thick drink, Irish moss is made from seaweed, milk, spices, and sweeteners.
-It's believed to have health benefits and is often consumed as a tonic.
+Believed to have health benefits and is often consumed as a tonic.
+Aphrodisiac reputation in Jamaican culture.
+Thick, milkshake-like consistency.

 health drinkCold